amit-shkolnik/YAP-Wrapper/README.md

 # YAP-Wrapper
 Python interface to Open University YAP (Yet another parser) https://github.com/OnlpLab/yap.

-Yap is a free tool, If you make use of this software for research, we would appreciate the following citation: https://aclweb.org/anthology/papers/Q/Q19/Q19-1003.bib
+Yap is a free tool, If you make use of YAP for research, we would appreciate the following citation: https://aclweb.org/anthology/papers/Q/Q19/Q19-1003.bib

 How to use: